Strategy

-Newsjacking 101: How to Ride the News Wave for Your Startup
+Leveraging Emerging Narratives 101: How to Ride the News Wave

 Turn breaking news into breaking coverage for your startup.
-Master the art of newsjacking without being tone-deaf, and learn how to insert your company into trending conversations.
+Master the art of leveraging emerging narratives without being tone-deaf, and learn how to insert your company into trending conversations.

 HJ

 When OpenAI releases ChatGPT, every AI startup scrambles to explain how they're different.
 When SVB collapses, fintech founders rush to share their banking insights.
-This is newsjacking — and when done right, it's one of the most powerful PR tactics in your arsenal.
+This is leveraging emerging narratives — and when done right, it's one of the most powerful PR tactics in your arsenal.

-Newsjacking is the art of injecting your ideas into a breaking news story.
+Leveraging emerging narratives is the art of injecting your ideas into a breaking news story.
 It's about making your startup part of the conversation when the world is already paying attention.
-The concept isn't new — David Meerman Scott coined the term in 2011 — but in today's real-time media cycle, it's become essential.
+The concept isn't new — David Meerman Scott coined the term "newsjacking" in 2011 — but in today's real-time media cycle, it's become essential.

 The best part?
-You don't need a PR agency or massive budget.
+You don't need a massive budget or weeks of planning.
 You just need timing, relevance, and the courage to move fast.

 Every major news story creates a content vacuum.
 Journalists scramble for expert opinions, unique angles, and industry perspectives.
 They need sources who can explain what the news means for different sectors, provide data-driven insights, or offer contrarian viewpoints.

 That's your opportunity.
-While competitors wait for their PR agencies to craft the perfect response three days later, you can be the founder quoted in tomorrow's follow-up coverage.
+While competitors wait days to craft the perfect response, you can be the founder quoted in tomorrow's follow-up coverage.

 • 0-2 hours: Breaking news hits, journalists seek immediate reactions